rcherrueau/execo/doc/execo.rst

 for copying files or directories to or from groups of hosts.
-The copy is performed with scp or a similar tool. `execo.action.TaktukPut` and `execo.action.TaktukGet` also copy files or directories to or from groups of hosts, using taktuk.
+The copy is performed with scp or a similar tool. `execo.action.TaktukPut` and `execo.action.TaktukGet` also copy files or directories to or from groups of hosts, using taktuk (see taktuk documentation about limitations of using taktuk for file transfers).
 A `execo.action.Local` is a local process (it is a very lightweight `execo.action.Action` on top of a single `execo.Process.Process` instance).

 `execo.action.Remote`, `execo.action.TaktukRemote`,
 `execo.action.Get`, `execo.action.TaktukGet`, `execo.action.Put`,